Which country is cheaper, Portugal or Belgium?

 Both Portugal and Belgium are popular destinations to visit in the spring with plenty of activities.
 Many travelers come to Belgium for the natural beauty.
 Also, many visitors come to Portugal in the spring for the beaches and the natural beauty.

 In April, Brussels is generally much colder than Lisbon.
-Temperatures in Brussels average around 10°C (49°F), and Lisbon stays around 16°C (60°F).
+Daily temperatures in Brussels average around 10°C (49°F), and Lisbon fluctuates around 16°C (60°F).

 It's quite sunny in Lisbon.
 Brussels usually receives less sunshine than Lisbon during spring.
 Brussels gets 147 hours of sunny skies, while Lisbon receives 235 hours of full sun in the spring.